alecpratt/alecpratt.github.io/_academics/brown_cmpsci.md

 logo: /assets/img/logos/brown.webp
 courses: brown_cmpsci_courses
 ---
-A description of Brown University.
+**Description:** A description of Brown University.
+I am going to write some things to demonstrate how this should work.

+Now there is a second paragraph associated with my work for demonstration purposes.